michaelcoxon/utilities/docs/Helpers/TypeHelpers/isNullOrEmpty.md

 }
 // always has a value.
 It cannot be null. const products = getItems('products');
-// will never throw an exception for (const product of products){
+// will not throw an exception for products being null for (const product of products){
     ...
 }